maxakuru/helix-web-library/README.md

 ## Usage

-The three scripts are offered `helix-web-core`, `helix-web-framework` and `helix-web-forms`.
+The three scripts are offered `helix-web-framework` and `helix-web-forms`.

 ### helix-web-core
 Includes [functions](docs/API.md) that can be used to aid in the decoration and loading of a helix page.

 ### helix-web-framework
-Includes the functions from `helix-web-core` along with a `HelixApp` class that abstracts the decoration and loading of a helix page.
+Includes a `HelixApp` class that abstracts the decoration and loading of a helix page.
 This class provides extension points for customization during the decoration process.

-Clients can either build and decorate pages using the provided builder or by extending from the `HelixApp` class.
+Clients can decorate pages using the provided `HelixApp` builder class.

 #### Using the builder